brsloan/writerDeck/README.md

 There are also subreddits for specific projects such as [r/ZeroWriter](https://www.reddit.com/r/zerowriter/), which focuses on using the ZeroWriter software to build e-ink writerDecks.

+#### About This Guide

+This guide is written purely in markdown and hosted for free on Github Pages.
+It was started by Benjamin Sloan (creator of WareWoolf and r/writerDeck) but contributions are welcome through pull requests on [the WriterDeck Github repository](https://github.com/brsloan/writerDeck).

 #### Credit For Banner Images

 * [Compass Set Deck](https://www.reddit.com/r/writerDeck/comments/11y4wpx/update/) by /u/DreamingInDarkness